denniseortega/anagram-solution/README.md

 * _Dotnet_

 ## Specifications
-* _An anagram is a word that can be rearranged to create a new word, like
+* _(An anagram is a word that can be rearranged to create a new word, like
-  "bread" and "beard"_
+  "bread" and "beard")_
 * _The user inputs a single word and a list of anagrams_
   * _Example Input ["by","angel", "baker", "begin"]_
-* _Program displays the list of anagrams"_
+* _Program only displays the list of anagrams"_
   * _Example Output ["angel", "baker", "begin"]_